LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/benchmarks-to-measure-messaging-success.md

 | --- | --- | --- |
 | CSAT (%) | 85%; or, higher than voice channel | Survey-based customer satisfaction measurements that can be compared to voice. |

-Similarly to MCS, CSAT provides a high-level diagnostics of customer experience.
-Using LivePerson’s Post Conversation Survey bot brands can setup a Q&A experience triggered after a conversation between a consumer and an agent concludes.
+Similarly to MCS, CSAT provides high-level diagnostics of customer experience.
+Using LivePerson’s Post Conversation Survey bot, brands can setup a Q&A experience triggered after a conversation between a consumer and an agent concludes.
 Through this conversational experience, between the Survey Bot and the consumer, qualitative KPIs should be captured.

 ### 3. Closed conversations per login hour (CCPLH)